Jerrod3/CS-361/README.md

 # CS-361
 CS-361 repo
-Adding this for the commit
+Adding this for the commit Hi I'm